AjayMT/mo-vi-ment/README.md

 # Mo-vi-ment
 Mo-vi-ment is a minor mode for Emacs that provides vi-like cursor movement that's easy on your fingers.
-With mo-vi-ment mode enabled, you can move the cursor like so -
+With mo-vi-ment mode enabled, you can move the cursor like so:

         M-l